 How do we live our lives co-existing with illness?

-In this episode of the Ikigai Podcast, Nick and Trudy Boyle discuss how people can live meaningfully with an illness.
+In this episode of the Ikigai Podcast, Nick and Trudy Boyle discuss how people can live a meaningful co-existence with illness.

 Personal experience with cancer.
 At 2:50, Trudy shares how she found out about her cancer diagnosis.